byishimo1234-glitch/alu-shell/io_redirections_and_filters/README.md

-File that Write a script that displays all users and their home directories, sorted by users.
+File that Write a command that finds all empty files and directories in the current directory and all sub-directories.